 After arrival to Prague

 Upon arrival, students from non-EU countries are obliged to register with the Foreign Police, if it has not been done by the accommodation provider.
+If a student stays at the public accommodation (i.e. dormitory), the annoucement is done automatically by the lodging provider.
 Students from EU countries have the same obligations.

 - Students with the long-term visa for the study purpose – have to be registered within 3 days after their arrival to Prague in the Foreign Police (in case you are accommodated at the dormitory – the announcement of your arrival is done by the dormitory) – see more

-- Students with the long-term residence permit for the study purpose – within 3 working days of entering the Czech Republic, all foreign students arriving to receive a long-term residence permit are obliged to report to the Immigration Office of the Ministry of the Interior (MOI office) in person for the purpose of carrying out activities associated with issuing a biometric residence card, where they may also report their arrival. – see more
+- Students with the long-term residence permit for the study purpose – within 3 working days of entering the Czech Republic, all foreign students arriving to receive a long-term residence permit are obliged to report to the Department of Asylum and Migration Policy of the Ministry of the Interior (MOI office) in person for the purpose of carrying out activities associated with issuing a biometric residence card, where they may also report their arrival. – see more

 All students have to follow rules and conditions of legal stay in the Czech Republic